Whenever you use your projector, do you wonder how it works?

 There are many ways to watch movies on your projector.
 You can stream movies using a streaming stick or connect to DVD players.

-Streaming sticks like the Roku or Amazon fire stick are very handy.
+Streaming sticks like the Roku or Amazon fire sticks are very handy.
 They are plugged into the projector’s HDMI port.

 These sticks stream movies using Wi-Fi.
 As long as they’re plugged in, they draw power from the projector’s USB port.